 Data type is an essential component of a language.
 MongoDB stores data in BSON format.
 In this chapter, you will learn about the different data types that exist in MongoDB, along with their implementation techniques.

-Cards are a square or rectangular box-shaped bordered element in which contents reside with some padding around it.
+Cards are square or rectangular box-shaped bordered element in which contents reside with some padding around it.
 Options like contents, headers, footers can also be included in it.
-These cards can be used for different purposes and provide different styles and features which you will study in this chapter.
+These cards can be used for different purposes and provide different styles and features, which you will study in this chapter.

 For storing data in a MongoDB, you need to create a database first.
 This will allow you to systematically organize your data so that it can be retrieved as per requirement.
 If you wish to delete a database, MongoDB also allows you to delete that.
 In this chapter, you will learn how to create and delete a database in MongoDB.

 To get started with MongoDB, you have to install it in your system.
 You need to find and download the latest version of MongoDB, which will be compatible with your computer system.
 In this chapter, you will learn how to setup a complete environment to start working with MongoDB.

 Like another database scripting/query languages such as SQL, MySQL, and Oracle, MongoDB also provides a high performance, scalability as well as availability for managing the database.
 MongoDB is one of the most accepted NoSQL database and stores data in a […]